NelleV/IPOL/rapport/05_texture.rst

 [1]_ underlines the difference between RPN and ADSN on bisinusoidal images.

-Artefacts due to non peridocity
+Artifacts due to non peridocity
 ================================================================================

 FFT assume the periodicity of the input.
 Images have discontinuities located